sematext/docs/docs/agents/sematext-agent/app-agent/index.md

 title: App Agent
-description: App Agent is used for collecting application metrics from JMX, REST APIs, and from databases that support JDBC as well as transaction traces collection and on demand JVM profiling.
+description: App Agent is used for collecting application metrics from JMX, REST APIs, and from databases that support JDBC

 The App Agent is open-source, written in Java (but not limited to monitoring Java!), with a number of built-in integrations available